pocc/tshark.dev/content/formats/sample_capture_headers.md

 draft: false
 ---

+{{%notice warning%}}
+Before writing this, I was not of aware of Wireshark's `View -> "Reload as File Format/Capture"`, which does this better. tshark does not have the ability to show capture file components.
+{{%/warning%}}

 Using the available file headers on your system from [Capture Formats](/formats/format_usage/#determining-file-headers), we can determine what hex each capture type has in its header.
 We do this by filtering out all packets and sending to xxd.
 If a capture type also has a footer, that too will be included here.